 - Met and held discussions with management and the independent auditor.
-Management represented to the Audit Committee that our financial statements as of and for the year ended December 31, 2022 were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures included in our financial statements with management and the independent auditor. - Discussed with the independent auditor matters required to be discussed by the applicable auditing standards of the Public Company Accounting Oversight Board as periodically amended (including significant accounting policies, alternative accounting treatments and estimates, judgments and uncertainties) and the SEC. - Received the written disclosures and the letter from the independent auditor required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the Audit Committee concerning independence, and the Audit Committee and the independent auditor have discussed the auditor's independence from the Company and our management, including the matters in those written disclosures. - Discussed with our independent auditor, with and without management present, their evaluations of our internal accounting controls and the overall quality of our financial reporting.
+Management represented to the Audit Committee that our financial statements as of and for the year ended December 31, 2023 were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures included in our financial statements with management and the independent auditor. - Discussed with the independent auditor matters required to be discussed by the applicable auditing standards of the Public Company Accounting Oversight Board as periodically amended (including significant accounting policies, alternative accounting treatments and estimates, judgments and uncertainties) and the SEC. - Received the written disclosures and the letter from the independent auditor required by the applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the Audit Committee concerning independence, and the Audit Committee and the independent auditor have discussed the auditor's independence from the Company and our management, including the matters in those written disclosures. - Discussed with our independent auditor, with and without management present, their evaluations of our internal accounting controls and the overall quality of our financial reporting.

 The members of the Audit Committee are not currently professionally engaged in the practice of auditing or accounting and as such, cannot be considered experts in the field of auditing or accounting, including with respect to auditor independence.
 Members of the Audit Committee rely, without independent verification, on the information provided to them and on the representations made by management and BDO.
-Accordingly, the Audit Committee's oversight does not provide an independent basis to determine that management has maintained appropriate accounting and financial reporting principles or appropriate internal controls over financial reporting and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
+Accordingly, the Audit Committee's oversight does not provide an independent basis to determine that management has maintained appropriate accounting standards and applicable laws and regulations.
 Furthermore, our considerations and discussions referred to above do not assure that (i) the audit of our financial statements has been carried out in accordance with generally accepted auditing standards, (ii) our financial statements are presented in accordance with generally accepted accounting principles or (iii) BDO is, in fact, "independent."

-Based upon these reviews and discussions, the Audit Committee recommended to the Board of Directors that our audited financial statements be included in our 2022 Annual Report for filing with the SEC.
+Based upon these reviews and discussions, the Audit Committee recommended to the Board of Directors that our audited financial statements be included in our 2023 Annual Report for filing with the SEC.